CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Exhale with a “shhh” sound and hug or tighten your abdominals.
 Here, you’ll feel the belly fall as you empty your body of air.

 • Practice this breath in many different positions: on your back, lying on your side, on all fours, kneeling and finally standing upright.
-You may find that chest breathing tries to take over as you work your way up through these levels.
 Move slowly through the stages and continue practicing until diaphragmatic breathing becomes your new normal.

 Pelvic floor activations

-• Lay on your back and tap into your diaphragmatic breath.
+• Lie on your back and tap into your diaphragmatic breath.

 • Inhale, fill the lower ribs and belly and think of sending your breath all the way down to the bottom of your pelvis.
 See if you can feel the muscles of your pelvic floor relax.